 The reliability of batteries in the automotive sector

-The prevalence of electric cars has grown rapidly over the past decade, with the global stock of electric cars surpassing 5 million in 2018.
-Forecasts indicate that electric vehicles on the road will reach 900 million by 2040.
 That is, billions of people will benefit from this new means of transport in the near future.
 Making it reliable is of the utmost importance for the safety of every single passenger.

 Lithium-ion batteries are energy-dense devices in which large currents flow between an anode and a cathode immersed in a liquid electrolyte.
 These store all the energy necessary for the vehicle to travel hundreds of kilometers and are exposed to considerable mechanical, electrical and environmental stresses.
 To ensure that no failures occur under these working conditions, batteries must undergo extensive testing before they can be marketed.